-- 1. Identify the basic economic principles that serve as the foundation of economic analysis (CO 1) - 2.
-Explain the interaction of supply and demand in determining prices and the role of prices in coordinating economic activity (CO 2) - 3.
-Describe macroeconomic foundations and long-run growth (CO 3) - 4.
-Demonstrate knowledge of macroeconomic fundamentals (macroeconomic goals, economic measurement and problems created by the business cycles) (CO 4) - 5.
-Demonstrate knowledge of money, banking, the Federal Reserve System, and the monetary policy; be able to use the simple aggregate demand and aggregate supply model (AD/AS Model) to analyze the impact of monetary policy to achieve full employment, stability, economic growth, and various other economic goals (CO 5) - 6.
-Demonstrate knowledge of fiscal policy and the public sector; be able to use the simple aggregate demand and aggregate supply model (AD/AS Model) to analyze the impact of fiscal policy to achieve full employment, stability, economic growth, and various other economic goals (CO 6) - 7.
-Explain how the U.S. economy is linked to the world economy (CO 7)
+- 1. Learn the basic economic principles that serve as the foundation of economic analysis (CO 1) - 2. role of prices in coordinating economic activity (CO 2) - 3.
+Analyze the economic impact of government price setting and taxes on consumers and producers (CO 3) - 4.
+Explain how externalities affect the social efficiency of markets, and what can be done to improve the social efficiency of markets in which externalities exist (CO 4) - 5.
+Learn the basic theories behind consumer and producer behavior and analyze the performance of firms under different market structures (CO 5) - 6.
+Demonstrate knowledge of macroeconomic fundamentals (macroeconomic goals, economic measurements and problems created by the business cycles) (CO 6) - 7.
+Learn macroeconomic foundations to analyze the government policies (monetary policy and fiscal policy) using simple aggregate demand and aggregate supply model (AD/AS Model) to show the short run fluctuations in gross domestic product, general price level (economy's price level), and unemployment rate.
+Using the same model, explain long-run growth (CO 7) - 8.
+Demonstrate knowledge of money, banking, the Federal Reserve System and monetary policy; be able to use simple aggregate demand and aggregate supply model (AD/AS Model) to analyze the impact of monetary policy to achieve "full employment", stability, economic growth, and various other goals (CO 8) - 9.
+Demonstrate knowledge of fiscal policy and the public sector; be able to use simple aggregate demand and aggregate supply model (AD/AS Model) to analyze the impact of fiscal policy to achieve "full employment", stability, economic growth, and various other goals (CO 9) - 10.
+Learn the important macroeconomic facts behind the dynamic aggregate demand and aggregate supply model.
+The basic (simple) aggregate demand and aggregate supply model provides important insights into how macroeconomic equilibrium is determined; however, the economy is not static, with an unchanging level of potential GDP and no continuing inflation, but dynamic, with potential GDP that grows over time and inflation that continues every year.
+Learn the essence of Dynamic Aggregate Demand and Aggregate Supply Model that allows us to analyze macroeconomic facts including the problems of 2007-2009 and 2020 recessions.
+(CO 10) - 11.
+Examine how the U.S. economy is linked to the world economy and understand how international trade can improve the well-being of the society (CO 11)